GabeScott/standard-works-vault/General Conference/1974 October - God Will Not Be Mocked.md

 Food costs are high, we know, but how much better off you are than if your employment were to terminate or incomes be greatly reduced.

 When we go to places of entertainment and mingle among people, we are shocked at the blasphemy that seems to be acceptable among them.
-The commandment says, “Thou shalt not take the name of the Lord thy God in vain.”
-(Ex.
-20:7.)
+The commandment says, “Thou shalt not take the name of the Lord thy God in vain.” ([[Exodus 20.7|Ex.
+20:7]].)
 Except in prayers and proper sermons, we must not use the name of the Lord.
 Blasphemy used to be a crime punishable by heavy fines.
 Profanity is the effort of a feeble brain to express itself forcibly.

 We hope that our parents and leaders will not tolerate pornography.
 It is really garbage, but today is peddled as normal and satisfactory food.
 Many writers seem to take delight in polluting the atmosphere with it.
 Seemingly, it cannot be stopped by legislation.
 There is a link between pornography and the low, sexual drives and perversions.
 We live in a culture which venerates the orgasm, streaking, trading wives, and similar crazes.
 How low can humans plunge!
 We pray with our Lord that we may be kept from being in the world.
 It is sad that decent people are thrown into a filthy area of mental and spiritual pollution.
 We call upon all of our people to do all in their power to offset this ugly revolution.